A Country Garden Journal may earn commission for purchases made after clicking links on this page. Learn More. This comes at no extra cost to you.

 This recipe was given to me about 30 years ago.
 I thought I’d lost it forever.
 And one day when I accidentally dropped a big shoe box full of recipe cards onto the floor, I found it again.
 Lucky happenstance!

-These are the ultimate in Chocolate Chip Cookies.
+These are the ultimate in Chocolate Chip Cookies, and rival Peanut Butter Cookies in popularity.
 The cookies are called “Buffalo Chips” because of the size.
 And probably the appearance of the batter.
 I think I would have called it the “Kitchen Sink” because just about everything imaginable is in there.

 1/2 cup margarine or butter, melted